amschel99/Mesh/Readme.md

 - Use **cryptographic signatures** to authenticate messages.
 - Implement **checksum validation** to detect tampered data.

-## Conclusion: A New Era of Decentralized Networks

 This system isn’t just a **WebSocket peer manager**—it’s the blueprint for **next-generation decentralized applications**.
 Whether for **secure key management, real-time messaging, IoT networking, or blockchain node discovery**, **PeerManager** unlocks the **true potential of decentralized networking**.

 By refining its **security, scalability, and efficiency**, this framework can power **unstoppable, self-healing, and infinitely scalable** networks—shaping the future of **decentralized computing**. 🚀